Welcome to my blog!

 Fresh mango, cut into small cubes

-(Note - you can put the mango on top or even mix it in with the other ingredients)
+*Note - you can put the mango on top or even mix it in with the other ingredients, right before serving, as I've seen in restaurants.
+Do not cook it.

-*Cooked rice (I put this on to cook first)
+*Cooked rice - my favorite is basmati (I put this on to cook first)

 *To Tenderize the Chicken*

-After slicing the chicken into thin pieces (against the grain) place it in a bowl & add 1 Tb cornstarch.
-Mix till coated.
+After slicing the chicken into thin pieces, place it in a bowl & add 1 Tb baking soda or cornstarch.
+Mix til coated.
 If you have some Chinese Shooshing wine, add about a tsp & mix it in.
 If you don't have it don't worry, it probably won't make any difference.
 Let this set for at least 15 mins while you cut up the vegetables.
 After that, rinse the chicken 2-3 times to remove the baking soda.
 If it's not rinsed you'll taste the baking soda!

 Curry Chicken made with Coconut Milk and Mango as a Garnish

-Hear oil on med hi in large frying pan or wok.
+Heat oil on med hi in large frying pan or wok.
 Add rinsed chicken & saute till ½ done.
 Remove from pan & set aside.
-Add cubed potatoes & carrots & saute while frying for 5 mins add more oil of needed.
+Add cubed potatoes & carrots to wok & saute while frying for 5 mins; add more oil if needed.
 Do not remove potatoes or carrots from pan.
 (We're just partially cooking them bc they will continue to cook with rest of ingredients).
 Add onions, water chestnuts & curry powder; fry for 2-3 mins.
 Add chicken broth, ginger, garlic powder, soy sauce & sugar.
-Add fresh peas & green beans if using) Put chicken back into pan.
+Add fresh peas & green beans (if using) Put chicken back into pan.
 Heat for a few minutes.
 Turn heat down and add coconut milk; heat til chicken is done.
-Add red peppers & salt to taste.
+Add red bell pepper & salt to taste.
 Add white pepper if you like a little heat.

 To thicken sauce, add the cornstarch slurry (1Tb cornstarch+1½Tb cold water mixed) & stir sauce til slightly thickened.
 Taste the sauce to see if you need to add more spices to your taste.